-The module helps workers understand the role of the NDIS Quality and Safeguards Commission and their work responsibilities under the Code of Conduct that includes client and worker rights, dignity, and hazard.
+The module helps workers understand the role of the NDIS Quality and Safeguards Commission and their work responsibilities under the Code of Conduct, including client and worker rights, dignity, and hazard.

 9. Support Worker Relevant Certifications In Australia

-The courses are delivered in a combination of practical and theory sessions to provide person-centred and individualized support to people having a disability and enable working in a support facility or as a home disability support.
+The courses offer practical and theory sessions to provide person-centred and individualised support to people having a disability and enable working in a support facility or as a home disability support.

-TAFE and private training organizations offer on-campus and online care worker courses to students throughout Australia.
+TAFE and private training organisations offer on-campus and online care worker courses to students throughout Australia.

 Certificate III in Individual Support

-The course is offered by the following Australian universities, training schools, and institutions:
+The following Australian universities, training schools, and institutions offer the course:

 Certificate IV in Disability

-This is an ideal certification course for those who are already working in the disability sector and wish to advance their career.
+This is a course for those already working in the disability sector and who wish to advance their career.

-The course provides specialized training that helps students improvise their skills and increase competency in disability support, thereby enabling them to take up a supervisory role or more specialized role such as senior personal care assistant or disability officer.
+The course provides specialised training, helping students improvise their skills and increase competency in disability support.
+It enables them to take up a supervisory or more technical role, such as senior personal care assistant or disability officer.